Azure-Samples/azure-batch-samples/CSharp/README.md

 These projects contain the sample code backing various articles in [Batch documentation](http://azure.microsoft.com/documentation/services/batch/).
 Most of the samples in [ArticleProjects](./ArticleProjects) are intended not as end-to-end API usage samples, but rather to demonstrate a specific feature of the Batch service.

 ### [BatchExplorer](./BatchExplorer)
+**Note:** [Batch Labs](https://github.com/Azure/BatchLabs) is a cross-platform client tool for browsing Azure Batch resources.
+Batch Labs is supported by Microsoft and is the preferred client tool to use with Azure Batch.
+Batch Explorer will continue to exist in this repository only as a sample and will not be updated to expose the latest features of Azure Batch.
+We will not be accepting new feature contributions.

 The [Azure Batch Explorer](./BatchExplorer) is a GUI application that can be useful in viewing, managing, and debugging entities within an Azure Batch account.
 View this [blog post](http://blogs.technet.com/b/windowshpc/archive/2015/01/20/azure-batch-explorer-sample-walkthrough.aspx) for more details.

 ### [BatchMetrics](./BatchMetrics)